 Identity exploration for Auto/Pilot Coffee Roasters.
-This is a personal project that I gave to myself, out of my love for coffee and my interest in how people prevent themselves from daydreaming their days away.
+This is a personally assigned project, out of my love for coffee and my interest in how people prevent themselves from dreaming their days away.

 WJZP, a non-profit Portland Maine variety radio station, approached my design studio class with requests for a new logo and web presence.
 The station was founded on a love for Jazz music, and has since sought to include a little, "Portland flavor," to their variety.
 This new look that I proposed to Dennis and Loida is inspired by the colors and energy of traditional jazz, with the sleekness of a contemporary crowd and radio station.